serabi/obsidian-to-wp/README.md

-# Obsidian -> WordPress: An Obsidian Publishing Plugin for WordPress
+# Obsidian-to-WordPress: An Obsidian -> WordPress Publishing Plugin for WordPress

 Publish your Obsidian notes directly to WordPress as Gutenberg block-formatted posts.
 This plugin converts Obsidian-flavored markdown (including callouts, wikilinks, and standard formatting) into WordPress block markup, handles image uploads to your WordPress media library, and authenticates securely using Application Passwords.
+Please note that this plugin is still under active development.
+Share any bugs you find via the Issues tab.

-## Features
+## Currently Included Features

 - **One-click publishing** - Publish notes via command palette or right-click context menu
 - **Gutenberg block output** - Converts markdown to native WordPress block format